cadesalaberry/minerva/README.md

 	pip uninstall minervashadow

-Or

-	make uninstall

-Depending on how you installed it.

 ### SOCS Server bug

+In installing minervashadow on your SOCS server, you might run into the same issues I did:

+	minervashado: command not found

-If you want to install minervashadow on your SOCS server, you might run into the same issues I did, providing we don't have root privileges.
-In order to solve it, I just had to modify my **~/.bashrc** file to look like this:
+To solve it, I just had to modify my **~/.bashrc** file to look like this:

 	# .bashrc